chpc-tech-eval/scc/tutorial2/README.md

    nano ~/playbooks/create_sudo_users.yml
    ```

-   Add your user name to the `YML` file.
-A typical convention will have you user your initial and surname, for example "Zama Marshal" would have username "zmtshali".
+1. Add your user name to the `YML` file.
+A typical convention will have you user your initial and surname, for example "Zama Mtshali" would have username "zmtshali".

    ```yml
    # Add the below content